FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/poultry/curry_punjabi.md

 2. Add spices in the following order, mixing after each one: turmeric, coriander, cumin, chili pepper (optional), ginger.
 Spices can be adjusted up or down depending upon your taste, but keep the same overall ratio.

-3. Once spices are mixed, add tomato paste.
+3. Once spices are mixed, add 1.5 or 2 tsp tomato paste.
 Mix and cook until you start to see the oil separating from the paste (approx 3-5 min).
 Add chicken (or protein of choice) stirring to coat.

 4. Cook protein until almost cooked through (approx 10-15 min) and it begins to release its own water.
 Add yogurt and mix.
 Add water to desired thickness.
 Add diced potato and allow to simmer until potato is cooked through.